Here are the questions that I am asked most often about custom portraits:

 How long does it take?

 Completion time varies, depending on the complexity and size of your portrait.
-You should up to 8 weeks, depending on my painting schedule.
+You should allow up to 8 weeks, depending on my painting schedule, but most often, I can complete a portrait in 3-4 weeks.
 If you have a special occasion, just let me know and I will do my very best to meet your deadline.
-Please order your Christmas portrait gifts by October 1.
+Please order your Christmas portrait gifts by October 31.

 Can you help me determine what size portrait I should order?